jarechalde/SDA-Project/README.md

 # MAP REDUCE On the GDELTS GKG Dataset

-This Projects objective is to use map-reduce in a hadoop cluster, for sentiment analysis, using the GDELTS dataset.
+This Projects objective is run use map-reduce in a hadoop cluster, for sentiment analysis, using the GDELTS dataset.

 ## Getting Started

-First we will start by setting up the hadoop cluster, for this we will create 4 instances, and configure them as follows.
+First we will start by setting up the hadoop cluster, for this project we will create 4 instances, and configure them as it follows.

-### Prerequisites
+### 1. Installing java [ALL]

 First we will need to install java.